EskamXD/ShortsIntelligence/README.md

 ## Requirements

-To run ShortsIntelligence, ensure the following dependencies are installed with the specified versions or higher:
+To run ShortsIntelligence, ensure the following dependencies are installed with the specified versions (that I use and test App):
 - Python 3.12.7
 - Django 5.1.2
 - Node.js 20.16.0